 Scotland is a large and diverse country with challenging physical and human geography.
 The remote and rugged nature of many areas is part of the appeal for those of us that choose to live here, but these characteristics also present unique challenges for the BTO.
-A major part of my role involves trying to improve survey coverage in the more inaccessible areas of Scotland.
-I co-ordinate BTO's network of voluntary Regional Representatives throughout the country, upon which we so heavily depend.
+A major part of Ben's role involves trying to improve survey coverage in the more inaccessible areas of Scotland.
+He co-ordinates BTO's network of voluntary Regional Representatives throughout the country, upon which it so heavily depends.

-In addition, my diverse role includes other aspects of BTO's public-facing work, both at a strategic level throughout the UK and 'on the ground' in Scotland.
+In addition, Ben's diverse role includes other aspects of BTO's public-facing work, both at a strategic level throughout the UK and 'on the ground' in Scotland.
 This includes organising conferences, giving talks and running training courses for volunteers.
-I always looks forward to opportunities to speak directly with our fantastic volunteers and to understand more about what motivates them to participate in our various schemes and surveys.
-I am also involved in project development, fundraising and media communications.
+Ben always looks forward to opportunities to speak directly with BTO's fantastic volunteers and to understand more about what motivates them to participate in its various schemes and surveys.
+He is also involved in project development, fundraising and media communications.

 PhD Conservation Genetics - University of Southampton (2003-2007)

-I acquired most of the skills that I use in this role while setting up and running The Bumblebee Conservation Trust from its launch in 2006 until joining BTO in 2012.
+Ben acquired most of the skills that he uses in this role while setting up and running The Bumblebee Conservation Trust from its launch in 2006 until joining BTO in 2012.

-Outside of work I am a keen birder, including as a volunteer for the Scottish Raptor Monitoring Scheme and of course for BTO!
-I am always happy outdoors, whether it's birds, badgers, otters, moths or reptiles.
-I also enjoy a range of other outdoor activities including rock climbing, sea-kayaking, fishing and cycling - though always with one eye on the wildlife.
+Outside of work Ben is a keen birder, including as a volunteer for the Scottish Raptor Monitoring Scheme and of course for BTO!
+Ben is always happy outdoors, whether it's birds, badgers, otters, moths or reptiles.
+He enjoys a range of other outdoor activities including rock climbing, sea-kayaking, fishing and cycling - though always with one eye on the wildlife.